‘Dance Moms’ Star Maddie Ziegler Apologizes For Offensive Video Clips From When She Was 9 Years Old

 The clips that have caused controversy were not aired on Dance Moms but rather were comments she made while playing around with friends.

 Ziegler is not the only person from Dance Moms to receive criticism of late.
-In fact, her former dance instructor Abby Lee Miller publicly apologized in June after facing allegations that she mistreated some of her African American dance students, as The Inquisitr previously reported.
+In fact, her former dance instructor, Abby Lee Miller, publicly apologized in June after facing allegations that she mistreated some of her African American dance students, as The Inquisitr previously reported.
 Miller promised to educate herself and to do better.